manishsingh339/Data-Structure/README.md

-# Data-Structure
+# Data-Structure and Algorithms
-In this repo I have put data structure implementations.
+In this repo I have put data structure and algorithms implementations.